-• Program Admissions - All programs receiving referrals from the Statewide Coordinated Entry System (all Receiving Programs) will make a determination about whether or not the referred household can be accommodated based on the protocols defined in this manual, the policies and procedures of Receiving Programs, and any additional funding requirements.
-In instances in which the Receiving Program determines that it cannot accommodate a referred household, the Receiving Program will document the reason and refer the household back to the respective Statewide Coordinated Entry Manager.
+Program Admissions - All programs receiving referrals from the Statewide Coordinated Entry System (all Receiving Programs) will make a determination about whether or not the referred household can be accommodated based on the protocols defined in this manual, the policies and procedures of Receiving Programs, and any additional funding requirements.
+In instances in which the Receiving Program determines that it cannot accommodate a referred household, the Receiving Program will document the reason in HMIS (except as noted under Process for Referrals to and from other Systems not using HMIS), and refer the household back to the respective Statewide Coordinated Entry Manager.
+HUD's Equal Access Rule must be considered when determining if the referred household will be accepted into the Receiving Program.